teroxrr/data_quality_test/README.md

 The files to be processed are expected to be inside de folder `input`.

-To start the pipeline simply run the following command adding the name of the file to process:
+To start the pipeline, simply run the following command, adding the name of the file to process:

     /data_quality_test> $ python pipeline.py <file_to_process>